-If you treat this as a direct comparison, the 3-litre Jaguar S-Type we drove annihilates the 2.0 CDT-powered Rover in terms of performance and ride quality.
-In other areas, the Rover runs it suprisingly close, and in some, notably interior build quality and high speed body control, it actually eclipses the ‘Big Cat’.
+If you treat this as a direct comparison, the 3.0-litre Jaguar S-Type we drove annihilates the 2.0-litre CDT-powered Rover in terms of performance and ride quality.
+In other areas, the Rover runs it surprisingly close and, in some – notably interior build quality and high speed body control, it actually eclipses the ‘Big Cat’.
 (Bear in mind this was a pre-facelift S-Type – chassis composure is vastly improved on the current model).

-But this article is about design – and it here the Rover and Jaguar are most closely matched.
+However, this article is about design – and it’s here the Rover and Jaguar are most closely matched.

-Whether you rate retro or not, the answer to the question of which is the better retro-car, the answer is surprisingly simple.
-The Rover wins it easily, because it is a much more cohesive design, and one, which works whether it is bejewelled with chrome or not.
-I suspect the Jaguar, bereft of its retro detailing, could pass for just about any car, whereas you can’t mistake the Rover.
+Whether you rate retro or not, the answer to the question of which is the better retro-car is surprisingly simple.
+The Rover wins it easily, because it is a much more cohesive design, and one which works whether it is bejewelled with chrome or not.
+We suspect the Jaguar, bereft of its retro detailing, could pass for just about any car, whereas you can’t mistake the Rover.
 It oozes class, something the Jaguar sadly lacks…